History

 Fun facts

-- The Magneton 11/62 card is one of 15 holographic cards in the Fossil expansion, making it a relatively difficult card to pull at the time.
+- Magneton 11/62 is one of the 15 rare holographic cards from the Fossil expansion, making it a centerpiece of the collection.

 Collector's tip